slevithan/oniguruma-to-es/README.md

 ## 🏷️ About

 Oniguruma-To-ES was created by [Steven Levithan](https://github.com/slevithan) and [contributors](https://github.com/slevithan/oniguruma-to-es/graphs/contributors).
+It uses the [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) and [Regex+](https://github.com/slevithan/regex) libraries, also by Steven Levithan.

 If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.